mmikhasenko/LM-Notes-HadronPhysics/Lectures/2024-Lecture-05.md

+### Angle Distributions, Kinematic Variables, and Dalitz Plots in Scattering Processes

 Today we are at lecture number five.
 We'll discuss **angle distributions** and **partial wave analysis**.
 But before going there, I would like to start with a recap.